lks-ai/ComfyUI-StableAudioSampler/README.md

 There will definitely be issues because this is so new and it was coded quickly so we could test it out.

 This is not an official StableAudioOpen repository

+## Current Features
+- Uses HuggingFace
+-

+## Roadmap and Requested Features
+Keeping track of requests and ideas as they come in:
+- Model loading from the `models/audio_checkpoints` folder
+- Nodes
+  - A Mixer Node (mix your audio outputs with some sort of mastering)
+  - A Tiling Sampler (concatenate the audios)
+  - A Model Loader Node (to load audio models separately and pipe to wherever)
+- Making the Audio format compatible with other Audio Node packs
+- A bit of Refactoring cause this was a quick release